 Your dog may have pancreatitis if he or she has lost his appetite, vomits, and appears to have abdominal pain.
 Sometimes, a dog with pancreatitis will have a fever or even a low body temperature, lethargy, diarrhea, or a hard time breathing.

 There isn’t a drug that can cure pancreatitis for your pup.
 The most important thing to do is to help your dog get through the attack.
-Veterinarians may suggest that you don’t give food or water to your dog for a certain period of time, and may administer products, such as cannabinoids, for dog pain.
+Veterinarians may suggest that you don’t give food or water to your dog for a certain period of time, and may administer products, such as hemp, for dog pain.

 For more information on pancreatitis in dogs, see this article.

 Bone cancer in dogs, scientifically known as osteosarcoma, is a common form of cancer usually found in larger dog breeds.